 The account of your marriage ceremony was very graphically written.
-As to the writer-he is indeed a very gifted man but with him self-diffidence is a great drawback.
+As to the writer- he is indeed a very gifted man but with him self -diffidence is a great drawback.
 I think he should first try to write small popular stories and short novels and get them published in some of the magazines for that would give him confidence in himself.
 Take for example the question of caste system.
 Let him by suggestive stories paint the harm it is now doing, how it is retarding us from the Great Goal to which all mankind is moving.
 Then let him write bigger works and so on.
-To him and to the Sahodar Yamaraj and to all of them give my most affectionate remembrances - my companions of Childhood and chums of the College days and comrades in the field, all they whomever I called mine and to whom I pledged my word I remember them all with fresh affection and esteem.
-I was glad to know the whereabouts of my dear Rishi !
-Is he still in the 'Service '; holds the same office ? and my new friend !
-I remember him so much; for he had been so considerate and kind undereven under these circumstances, even when he himself had been undergoing the same trial !
+To him and to the Sahodar Yamaraj and to all of them give my most affectionate remembrances - my companion of Childhood and chums of the College days and comrades in the field, all they whomever I called mine and to whom I pledge my word I remember them all with fresh affection and esteem.
+I was glad to know the whereabouts of my dear Rishi!
+Is he still in the 'Service'; holds the same office?
+And my new friends!
+I remember him so much; for he had been so considerate and kind under- even under these circumstances, even when he himself had been undergoing the same trial!
 And then he is so intelligent and active.
 I have missed the name of our Professor in the account of your marriage ceremony?
-All my best wishes for him, and my dear and very esteemed Madam Cama !
-She must have suffered a lot of worry owing to the War !
-Give her my best and freshest love and tell her that those whom I saw in Paris while I was with her then are ever foremost in my memory - especially the Sannyasin!
-The photos that you sent have been a constant source of happiness to My dear Yesu Vahini looks so calm and ever bearing and ever true 'like a Devata,' as one us. of the officers had said to me when she came to see me in the Bombay jail !
+All my best wishes for him, and my dear and very esteemed Madam Cama!
+She must have suffered a lot of worry owing to the war!
+Give her my best and freshest love and tell her that those whom I saw in Paris while I was with her then are ever foremost in my memory- especially the Sannyasin!
+The photos that you sent have been a constant source of happiness to us.
+My dear Yesu Vahini looks so calm and ever bearing and ever true 'like a Devata', as one of the officers had said to me when she came to see me in the Bombay jail!
 My deepest love to her and my Tai and my Shanta.
-I am proud of them all !
-Next time do not forget to forward the translation of my beloved Yamuna's letter-Noble girl!-poor girl! a thousand pities ! and yet a thousand glories for her silent and yet intense fixity of purpose.
+I am proud of them all!
+Next time do not forget to forward the translation of my beloved Yamane's letter -Noble girl! - poor girl!
+A thousand pities!
+And yet a thousand glories for her silent and yet intense fixity of purpose.
 Do not press her to come to Bombay if her parents object.
 Their judgment and love must be respected.
-How are all her brothers ?
-My most humble Pranam to my mother and aunt Mausi.
+How are all her brothers?
+My most humble प्रणाम to my mother and aunt मावशी.

-With all love
+With all love I am yours -TATYA

-I am yours-TATYA,

-Cellular jail 5 August 1917 Port Blair
+Cellular jail 5 Aug 1917 Port Blair